X’s chatbot can now generate AI images. A lack of guardrails raises election concerns

 That said, the execution of these policies was far from perfect.
 CCDH’s experiment in February showed that all the tools failed at least some of the time.

-Black Forest Labs' terms of service do not bar any of these uses, but does say it prohibits users from generating outputs that violate “intellectual property right”.
+Black Forest Labs' terms of service prohibits users from generating outputs that violate “intellectual property right” as well as "representing that the Output is entirely human generated or that the Output depicts an actual photograph of a real event."

-NPR confirmed that users can generate images that closely resemble movie characters, such as Dory in “Finding Nemo” or the family from “The Incredibles” that are not yet in the public domain.
-Black Forest Lab did not respond to a request for comment by the time of publishing.
+NPR confirmed that users can generate images that closely resemble movie characters — such as Dory in “Finding Nemo” or the family from “The Incredibles” — that are not yet in the public domain.
+Black Forest Labs did not respond to a request for comment by the time of publishing.

 That said, users cannot generate images from every prompt, and there are indications that X or Black Forest Labs might be setting up guardrails in real time.
 X users were posting images depicting nudity they say they generated on Wednesday, but NPR was not able to generate the images on Thursday.